2019–2020 Belgian government formation: Royal assignment holder Koen Geens (31 January 2020 – 14 February 2020)

 Koen Geens, tasked with a royal assignment on 31 January 2020.
-On 14 February he handed back his assignment, as negotiations between PS and N-VA had not lead to anything.
+On 14 February he handed back his assignment, as negotiations between PS and N-VA had not led to anything.

 On the same day as Coens and Bouchez were relieved of their task, the King tasked CD&V-Deputy Prime Minister and Minister of Justice Koen Geens with a new Royal assignment.
 Geens was not given a formal title for his task and hance was referred to in the press as "Royal assignment holder".
 The appointment of Geens was a personal initiative by the King, as it had not been discussed beforehand with the party presidents.
 It hence came as a surprise, as the general expectations was that now N-VA-president Bart De Wever would be given an assignment.
 Geens was asked to try and form a government starting from the report of the informers.
 In his opiniong, his assignment was "open", meaning he was planning to meet with all eligible parties.

 The Royal assignment holder tried - partly under pressure from his own party - to especially move PS and N-VA into forming a coalition together.
 On 10 February Geens reported to the King, after which his assignment was extended with a week.

 Geens was working on a starting document which contained several socialeconomic elements to start discussion with all concerned parties.
 Goal was to continue this process until the evening of 16 February, to return to the palace the day after with a more detailed memo.
 After Paul Magnette had declared on 14 February 2020, via various media sources, that a government including PS and N-VA was in his eyes impossible and that he was unwilling to continue negotiating with N-VA, Koen Geens realized continuing his assignment would be a waste of effort, causing him to return his assignment to the King that same day.

 King Philippe accepted Geens' resignation.
 As the government formation was now completely stuck, the cry for new early federal elections became louder, with media stating that parties were already preparing themselves for an election campaign.